pedromaironi/Social-Media-With-Firebase/README.md

         });
 ```

+- RequestIdToken(R.string.defaul_web_client_id: Specifies that an ID token for authenticated users is requested.
+Requesting an ID token requires that the server client ID be specified.
+- RequestEmail(): Specifies that email info is requested by your application.
+Note that we don't recommend keying user by email address since email address might change.
+Keying user by ID is the preferable approach.
+- Build(): Default Builder for **`[GoogleSignInOptions](https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInOptions)`** which starts with clean configuration.

+If you are trying to implement Sign In, i.e. you want to get back user identity, you can start with **`new GoogleSignInOptions(GoogleSignInOptions.DEFAULT_SIGN_IN)`**

 >	[To further expand the information about GoogleSignInOptions HERE](https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInOptions.Builder)_

-So, Here we are instanciate our button from GoogleClient.
+- Here we are instanciate our button from GoogleClient.
 For continous we are going to create a new function called signInGoogle on the OnClick for of button called mButtonGoogle

 ```
      private void signInGoogle() {
         Intent signInIntent = mGoogleSignInClient.getSignInIntent();
         startActivityForResult(signInIntent, REQUEST_CODE_GOOGLE);
     }